 I hope you aren't disappointed with that number.
 Remember that this was a conversion for a full-time RVer who wants the same level of comfort as in a conventional travel trailer.
 You could take the opposite approach, treat a naked cargo trailer as a hard-walled tent, and make piecemeal improvements as funds permit.

-I would do this again.
+I hope these bottom line numbers correct some of the false expectations that are promulgated on the internet.
+This was a worthwhile project that I would do again.
 Remember that it only uses the skills that any home-improvement enthusiast has.

 A 5 gallon jug of drinking water, a 5 gallon porta-potty, food in a 12 volt compressor-based refrigerator, two burner propane stove, small sink, large and pretty laminated kitchen counter-top, clothes, tools, office chair, etc.